Lukas Podolski: Record goal and 2014 World Cup

+On 29 May 2013, Podolski broke the previous record for the fastest international goal in German history, scoring after 8 seconds into the match in a 4–2 away win against Ecuador.
+This record was broken eleven years later by Florian Wirtz, who scored in 7 seconds against France.

 Podolski was part of Germany's 2014 World Cup campaign.
 Prior to the tournament, he played in five qualification matches.
 In the World Cup finals in Brazil, he appeared in the victories over USA and Portugal in the group stages, but did not play the full 90 minutes.
 Germany went on to become World Champions.

 Euro 2016 and retirement

 Podolski was included in the squad for UEFA Euro 2016.
 He made a substitute appearance against Slovakia during the tournament.
 After the tournament, on 15 August, he announced his retirement from international football (effective 23 March 2017) saying he wants to shift his focus and spend more time with his family.
-He was given his last ever international appearance for Germany against England on 22 March 2017 where he scored the winning goal.
+He was given his last ever international appearance for Germany against England on 22 March 2017, where he scored the winning goal from long range.

 Style of play

-Podolski possesses an explosive and accurate shot, reaching speeds of nearly 160 km/h.
+Podolski possesses an explosive and accurate shot.
 Arsene Wenger described Podolski saying "He's certainly one of the best finishers I've ever seen...If there's one you want to see in front of the goal in a shooting position, it's him".
 In his early years, Podolski possessed explosive speed with great acceleration which was later affected by some lengthy injuries.
 He usually cuts inside either to shoot or pass the ball.
 Podolski is a physically strong player able to hold up the ball and produce key passes.
 Podolski has good dribbling and technical skills and is also a good crosser of the ball having set up many goals for his teammates from the left side.
 He is a penalty specialist, having missed only two penalties in his career.